IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 - Create library-specific folders
 - Write rules and associated test files (TDD) [delegate to other markdown file]
 - Tuning the engine using the debugger (you should take some time to understand how your AST works)
+- Writing multiple dependent rules: using the graph visualization